MouseLightProject/render/README.md

 Install Julia by downloading a precompiled binary of the latest point release of version 4.
-Install the YAML package by starting Julia on the unix command line and executing Pkg.Add("YAML").
+Install the YAML package by starting Julia on the unix command line and executing Pkg.add("YAML").
 If desired, use the bash environment variable JULIA_PKGDIR to place it somewhere other than your home directory.
 For example, somewhere on Julia's LOAD_PATH, like
 <julia-install-dir>/share/julia/site, would permit others to use the
-pipeline without having to install all the packages themselves.
+pipeline without having to install all of the packages themselves.

 Make sure that ```RENDER_PATH```, ```LD_LIBRARY_PATH```, and ```JULIA``` in ```render```, ```monitor```, ```savelogs```, and ```merge``` are all